-The sediment-bound tracer is analogous to a hydrophobic contaminant, e.g. organic chemical, heavy metal or radionuclide that adsorb to fine-grained sediment particles.
+Sediment-bound tracers are analogous to hydrophobic contaminants, e.g. organic chemicals, heavy metals or radionuclides that adsorb to fine-grained sediment particles.
 The model solves advection - diffusion equations for the mass conservation of the sediment-bound tracers in water column and in sediment bed.
 Sorption exchange between solid and liquid phases is simulated using the concept of the equilibrium distribution.
 To simulate degradable pollutants, the model incorporates first-order decay reaction.